-As every statistics-scouring marketer knows, email is alive and thriving in 2017.
+As every statistics-scouring marketer knows, email is alive and thriving.
 Offering an average ROI of $38 for every dollar spent and seen as the most effective channel for revenue generation by 59% of B2B marketers, email marketing is one component of a modern marketing strategy you just can’t go without.

 What is a Drip Campaign?

 Drip marketing is a type of automated campaign focused on email, which allows you to send out a series of scheduled and personalized emails to your contact database over an extended period of time.
 Generating open rates that are around 80% higher and click-through rates that are three times higher than those of single send emails, drip emails are a worthy investment over blast emails.
 Whether the goal is nurturing new leads, retaining customers, or increasing company awareness, a drip campaign will help you get there.

 - Top-of-Mind Drips: Engage with not quite sales-ready leads over a longer period of time through consistent touch points.

 - Welcome Drips: Introduce new prospects to your company at a comfortable pace.
 For example:

 - Re-Engagement Drips: Targeted toward inactive leads to encourage them to reenter the sales process.

 - Onboarding Drips: Provide resources for a client to get started with your company after a close.